Adapt Text

 Order-No: 111222 - Part ID: B456

-<for-each item="_orderitems">
+<for-each-child item="_orderitems">

 <itemvalue>_orderid</itemvalue>: <itemvalue>_price</itemvalue>

-The result may look like in the following example:
+The result may look like:

 Order ID: A123: 50.55